Nightly Opera Streams, August 3–9

-Soprano Erin Morley, who sings the automaton Olympia in this week’s stream of Offenbach’s Les Contes d’Hoffmann, made a splash in the recent At-Home Gala with her self-accompanied tour-de-force performance of an aria from Donizetti’s La Fille du Régiment.
+Soprano Erin Morley, who sings the automaton Olympia in this week’s stream of Offenbach’s Les Contes d’Hoffmann, made a splash in the At-Home Gala last year with her self-accompanied tour-de-force performance of an aria from Donizetti’s La Fille du Régiment.

 The Magic Flute Illustrated Synopsis

 Follow along with this week’s stream of The Magic Flute with a graphic-novel version of the synopsis—perfect for young opera lovers.

 Visionary set and costume designer John Macfarlane’s versatile aesthetic was on display in two very different new productions during the 2019–20 season, Handel’s Agrippina and Wagner’s Der Fliegende Höllander, the former of which streams this week.